 Be sure that the group is already familiar with the concept of the Great Turning.
 Clear a circular space, 6 to 10 feet in diameter, around which people sit closely together.
 Proximity is important, so if numerous, they can crowd in behind each other.
 Have the group imagine the Wheel divided into three sections.
 In each section, place an object to symbolize one of the three dimensions of the Great Turning.
 For the "holding actions" in defense of life, some first-aid material, like rolls of bandaging, works well.
 For alternative structures, use something organic and alive, like a small branch from a growing plant.
 For the shift in consciousness, a crystal or a crystal cluster is an evocative symbol, and so is a pair of eyeglasses.

-As we go forth for the healing of our world, there are forces and institutions which we will and must challenge.
-The men and women who serve these structures will appear as our opponents.
-Here is a formal group practice which helps to free us from fear and illwill toward such persons, and to ground us in an all-embracing compassion.
+As we go forth in the Great Turning, there are systems and institutions that we will and must challenge.
+The men and women who serve these structures may appear as our opponents, but they are likely in bondage to our true opponents: organized forms of greed, hatred, and delusion.
+Here is a practice that helps to free us from fear and ill will toward such people.

-Buddhist teacher Thich Nhat Hanh encourages his students to express their respect, gratitude, and goodwill by the act of bowing.
-Because some Westerners are uncomfortable with notion of bowing, he calls it "Touching the Earth"--for their elders and teachers, the Buddha Dharma and the spiritual community, their original faith traditions, their ancestors, their homeplace on the planet.
+Buddhist teacher Thich Nhat Hanh encourages his students to express their respect, gratitude, and goodwill by the act of bowing– to their elders and teachers, the Buddha Dharma and the spiritual community, their original faith traditions, their ancestors, their home place on the planet.
+Because some Westerners are uncomfortable with notion of bowing, he calls it “Touching the Earth.
 This particular practice for honoring our adversaries was composed by an ordained senior member of his Order of Interbeing, Caitriona Reed.

 Everyone stands with enough room in front of them to kneel and touch the ground with hands and forehead.
+Or if they prefer, people can simply bow from the waist.
 If there is an altar or emblem, like an Earth flag, they can be facing it.
-The guide reads the text aloud, pausing after each paragraph, at which point everyone (guide included) "touches the Earth"--putting knees, hands, and then head to the floor.
-Ten paragraphs, ten bows.
-Some may prefer to do a full prostration; others may choose to abstain from the practice and just listen from the sidelines.
-Be sure they feel comfortable in doing so.
+The guide reads the text aloud, pausing after each paragraph, at which point everyone (guide included) “touches the Earth.”
+Let each bow be marked by a bell or gong.
 Maintain a slow, unhurried pace throughout.